Patients are a tricky bunch sometimes. Like a fingerprint, each patient is different and requires unique treatment in order to live a healthy life.

 Due to the complex nature of sleep apnea, modern masks simply aren’t comfortable enough.

 Let’s take a step back and think about why this is.
 CPAP devices are noisy, somewhat bulky (depending on the type of mask), and the masks aren’t well suited to be worn all night.
 They are mostly made of silicone or plastic, which doesn’t feel good on the face for extended periods of time.
-The device constantly blows air through the mask, but if the mask isn’t worn properly or if it doesn’t fit the patient’s face, they could experience air leaks causing them to wake up.
+The device constantly blows air through the mask, but if the mask isn’t worn properly or if it doesn’t fit the patient’s face, they could experience issues, such as air leaks, causing them to wake up.